MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 1. Download the script and run it with the **-Help** option to get the parameters.
 2. Sign in with domain credentials to a domain joined machine and then run the script with the specified parameters.
 3. If any validation fails, take the corrective actions suggested by the script and re-run the script until it passes all validations.
-4. Once all the validations are successful, select **Continue to create** and use the same parameters used in the script, for instance creation.
+4. Once all the validations are successful, use the same parameters used in the script, for instance creation.

 ## Validation checks and details